FortressOS/hakurei/README.md

         * `id`, the freedesktop application ID, primarily used by dbus, null to disable.

+        * `script`, application launch script.

         * `command`, the command to run as the target user.
 Defaults to launcher name.
+Has no effect when script is set.

         * `dbus.session`, D-Bus session proxy custom configuration.